anonymous-one/hostapd-roamer/README.md

 **Configuration - rssi.config.php**

-Information on the various settings is found in the file.
+Information about the various settings the script takes is found inside the file.
 I have commented it fairly quite a bit so everything you need is in there.
 Only note is that it must be in the same folder as rssi.php.

 **Configuration - rssi.php**